Computing Optimal Kernels in Two Dimensions: Optimal Weak Kernel

-The graph of $\tgamma_{ij}$ is a cone with axis of symmetry around the $y$-axis and apex on the $x$-axis -- specifically, there are two numbers $\alpha_{ij}, \beta_{ij}$ such that $\tgamma_{ij}(x) = \alpha_{ij}| x- \beta_{ij}|$.
+The graph of $\tgamma_{ij}$ is a cone with axis of symmetry around the $y$-axis and apex on the $x$-axis -- specifically, there are two numbers $\alpha_{ij}, \beta_{ij}$ such that $\tgamma_{ij}(x) = \alpha_{ij}\cardin{ x- \beta_{ij}}$.
 The number $\alpha_{ij}$ is the \emphi{slope} of $\tgamma_{ij}$.
 The function $(1-\eps)\UZ{\TG}$ is a convex chain, which is the upper envelope of the functions $(1-\eps)\tgamma_{ij}$, see \figref{weak-interval} (A).

-Since the graph of $\tgamma_{ij}$ is composed of two rays, $\tI_{ij}$ is potentially the union of two intervals (potentially infinite rays).
+The graph of $\tgamma_{ij}$ is composed of two rays.
+The set $\tI_{ij}$ is the (projection of the) intersection of the graph of $\tgamma_{ij}$ with a convex region.
+Thus $\tI_{ij}$ is potentially the union of two intervals (potentially infinite rays).
 If $\tI_{ij}$ does not contain any finite interval, i.e., consists of two rays, then $I_{ij}$ is a single arc containing the orientation $\pi$.
 So assume that $\tI_{ij}$ contains a finite interval, see \figref{weak-interval} (B).
 This implies that there are indices $u,v$, such that $(1-\eps) \tgamma_{uv}$ has higher slope than $\tgamma_{ij}$.
 But then $(1-\eps)\tgamma_{uv}$ is completely above one of the two rays forming the image of $\tgamma_{ij}$, implying that $\tI_{ij}$ can only be a single interval in this case.
-This in turn implies that $I_{ij}$ consists of a single arc.
-This completes the proof of the lemma. \end{proof}
+This in turn implies that $I_{ij}$ consists of a single arc. \end{proof}